KarelZe/thesis/references/obsidian/🍬Implementation/🔥Speed-up PyTorch.md

 2.  **Statistical Normalizations**

-    Softmax and layer normalization are less compute-intensive than tensor contractions, and involve one or more **reduction operations**, the result of which is then applied via a map.
+    Softmax and layer normalisation are less compute-intensive than tensor contractions, and involve one or more **reduction operations**, the result of which is then applied via a map.

 3.  **Element-wise Operators**

     These are the remaining operators: **biases, dropout, activations, and residual connections**.
 These are the least compute-intensive operations.

-This knowledge can be helpful to know when analyzing performance bottlenecks.
+This knowledge can be helpful to know when analysing performance bottlenecks.

-This summary is derived from [Data Movement Is All You Need: A Case Study on Optimizing Transformers 2020](https://arxiv.org/abs/2007.00072)
+This summary is derived from [Data Movement Is All You Need: A Case Study on Optimising Transformers 2020](https://arxiv.org/abs/2007.00072)

 ## Multi-GPU training: